 Q: I am a Swedish publisher!
 Can I get the full original Swedish manuscript?

 A: No. The rewriting into English is turning out better than ever.
 I will never publish the original Swedish manuscript.
 If you wish to publish in Swedish, wait until I have an agent and negotiate about translation rights.
 You missed your chance. *Makes a dramatic diva-gesture.*

 A: Embarrassingly few.
 Still only the same three I spoke when I was 18; English, Swedish and Hebrew.
 I am trying to learn Arabic, though, and I have some basic knowledge in French.

-Q: How often will a new email be sent out?
+Q: How often will you update new chapter drafts?

 A: As often as I finish two chapters.
 No promises!
 Sometimes it will be a week between emails and sometimes it will be two months.

-Q: Which program do you use to write?
+Q: Which program do you use for writing?